aposto/plug_session_redis/README.md

 PlugSessionRedis
 ================
+The Redis Plug.Session adapter for the Phoenix framework.

-Poolboy + Redis for Plug.Session
+Poolboy + Redis.

 ## Usage
 ```elixir